| Two more early unpublished

 mature works, a weak novel by D. E. Stevenson is still better than the

-best works of many lessor writers.' - Jerri C. of the ATS, AT and
+best works of many lesser writers.' - Jerri C. of the ATS, AT and

 "The